SeleniumHQ/selenium-ide/README.md

 - side-code-export: NodeJS transpiler for .side files.
 Used to export to other languages (csharp, java, javascript, python, ruby).

-- code-export-*: Code export format for various languages
+- code-export-*: Code export format for various languages"`